tonyranye/AnimaAI/README.md

 ### 🅱️ Option B — Service Account JSON Key

-If direct access isn’t possible, Lukas can send you a JSON key file that grants access.
+If direct access isn’t possible, someone can send you a JSON key file that grants access.

 1. Save the file (for example):